SouailJ/rml-tutorial/README.md

 # 1 Introduction

 The goal of this tutorial is to familiarize the reader with some core concepts of [RML](https://rml.io/specs/rml/).
 The RML engine we will use is [RML Mapper](https://github.com/RMLio/rmlmapper-java/releases/tag/v6.5.1).
 In this tutorial, it is assumed that the reader has downloaded or installed an RML engine.
+However, if this is not the case, we recommend downloading the `.jar` file for the [RML Mapper](https://github.com/RMLio/rmlmapper-java/releases/tag/v6.5.1) engine and adding it to your working folder.

 Unlike R2RML, RML lets us map structured data (CSV, JSON, XML) to RDF.
 For the purposes of this tutorial, we'll use a CSV file to store our data.